Everest View Trek - 7 Days Itinerary & Costs

 Personal trek

-Our treks are organised with a minimum of 2 people, so If anyone is alone and does not have a friend or family joining them, we can organise a group trek open for all.
+Our treks run with a minimum of one person, so If anyone is alone and does not have a friend or family joining them, we can organise a group trek open for all.
 If you prefer to join a group, we can also help you connect with other trekkers.
 Once you confirm, your group trek will be posted on our website, so others can join too.

 This is our policy to make every trek into your own personal holiday in the Himalayas.